Faust-G/-Machine-learning-/README.md

 <a id="3">[3]</a>
 Hattie Zhou, Arwen Bradley, Etai Littwin, Noam Razin, Omid Saremi, Josh Susskind, Samy Bengio, and Preetum Nakkiran.
-What algorithms can transformers learn? a study in length generalization. arXiv preprint arXiv:2310.16028, 2023. https://arxiv.org/pdf/2310.16028
+What algorithms can transformers learn?
+A study in length generalization. arXiv preprint arXiv:2310.16028, 2023. https://arxiv.org/pdf/2310.16028

 <a id="4">[4]</a>